Chevrolet Caprice: 1977–1979

 Car and Driver declared "Even the most jaded car critics are in fact tripping over each other trying to be the first to anoint this sedan to be the best full-sized Chevrolet ever made."
 Car and Driver commented on the F41 suspension option which included stiffer springs, larger sway bars, wheels, and tires to say, "It will make you think your Chevy came from the Black Forest instead of Detroit."

 1978 models had minor front and rear styling revisions.
 The engine line-up remained unchanged, but numerically lower axle ratios were used in an attempt to boost fuel economy.
 The 305 and 350 engines went from a standard 2.56:1 axle for 1977 (2.73:1 for wagons), to a 2.41:1 axle for 1978 (2.56:1 for wagons).
 An optional 3.08 axle was also available for 350 powered Caprices.
 The 305 V8 engine received an aluminum intake manifold which reduced engine weight by 35 pounds.
 A larger brake booster was also added to help reduce braking effort.
 New options included a steel sliding moonroof and 40-channel CB radio built into the AM/FM radio.

 The 1979 models continued with only minor refinements.
+One major change was the relocation of the reverse lights to the bumper filler panels right below the taillights.
 Again the front and rear styling was refreshed slightly.
 The 250 six gained five horsepower, while the 305 V8 lost 15 hp.
 The change to the 305 was a result of switching from the larger Rochester 2GC carburetor to the smaller Rochester Dualjet carburetor.
 The 350 engine was unchanged.